Peter O'Neill: UBS/Oil Search

-He also faced an alleged disregard for regulatory control and political procedure in arranging a loan from the Swiss banking firm UBS, to obtain shares in Oil Search.
-The intention of this loan was to become a part shareholder in the group developing the Elk Antelope Oil Field.
+He also faced an alleged disregard for regulatory control and political procedure in arranging a loan from the Swiss banking firm UBS to obtain shares in Oil Search.
+The intention of this loan was to become a shareholder in the group developing the Elk Antelope Oil Field.
 O'Neill ignored such procedures in obtaining this loan.
 Don Polye, his Minister for Treasury, refused to sign.
-O'Neill then appointed himself as Minister for Treasury.
-These issues led to an investigation by the Ombudsman Commission who recommended to bring O'Neill before a leadership tribunal.
+O'Neill then appointed himself Minister for Treasury.
+These issues led to an investigation by the Ombudsman Commission, which recommended bringing O'Neill before a leadership tribunal.
 O'Neill welcomed the chance to clear his name.
 However, he delayed the appointment of a new Chief Ombudsman and appointed a controversial Acting Chief Ombudsman.
-O'Neill's lawyers challenged the powers of the Ombudsman to investigate the Prime Minister as well as publish and distribute resulting information.
+O'Neill's lawyers challenged the powers of the Ombudsman to investigate the Prime Minister as well as publish and distribute the resulting information.
 The Ombudsman should first inform the Prime Minister in such cases.
-The Supreme Court ruled that the Ombudsman commission was under no obligation to inform the Prime Minister in such instances.
-The report that O'Neill wanted to suppress came into the open in May 2019.
-It did not only indicate O'Neill but among others also his successor, Marape.
-He was Minister of Finance when the deal was concluded; Preceding this information from the Ombudsman there was news that Swiss financial regulators would look into the matter, Prime minister Marape has installed a Commission of inquiry under the leadership of the chief justice and with the head of the anti corruption Task force Sweep as council.
-Its brief is limited to the legality of the events and it has to report within three months.
-The commission of inquiry materialised somewhat later in March 2021, O'Neill testified without any reservations: He welcomed the enquiry and considers it essential that the truth be told: "the enquiry is necessary.
-O'Neill was unapologetic: members of his former cabinet who deny knowledge of how the loan came to be approved were cowards.
+The Supreme Court ruled that the Ombudsman Commission was under no obligation to inform the Prime Minister in such instances.
+The report that O'Neill wanted to suppress came out in May 2019.
+It did not only indicate O'Neill but, among others, also his successor, Marape.
+He was Minister of Finance when the deal was concluded.
+Prior to this information from the Ombudsman, there was news that Swiss financial regulators would look into the matter.
+Prime Minister Marape has installed a Commission of inquiry under the leadership of the chief justice and with the head of the anti-corruption Task force, Sweep, as council.
+Its brief is limited to the legality of the events, and it has to report within three months.
+The commission of inquiry materialised somewhat later, in March 2021.
+O'Neill testified without any reservations.
+He welcomed the enquiry and considers it essential that the truth be told: "The enquiry is necessary."
+O'Neill was unapologetic; members of his former cabinet who deny knowledge of how the loan came to be approved were cowards.
 He declared himself happy with the loan.

 The opposition to O'Neill on these issues was intense.
-University students went on strike demanding his resignation, which resulted in violent confrontations with the police and closure of the University of Papua New Guinea for the academic year.
-Three former Prime Ministers, Somare, Chan, and Morauta supported a motion of no confidence and urged O'Neill to resign.
+University students went on strike demanding his resignation, which resulted in violent confrontations with the police and the closure of the University of Papua New Guinea for the academic year.
+Three former Prime Ministers, Somare, Chan, and Morauta, supported a motion of no confidence and urged O'Neill to resign.

-When O'Neill resigned he was therefore on siege from several sides : not only his parliamentary majority that was at stake.
-He was also under threat from the Ombudsman Commission and a Leadership Tribunal may have resulted from the report.
+When O'Neill resigned, he was therefore under siege from several sides; it was not only his parliamentary majority that was at stake.
+He was also under threat from the Ombudsman Commission, and a Leadership Tribunal may have resulted from the report.
 Despite these issues, there was also praise for O'Neill after his resignation.
 Instead of facing a vote of no confidence, he was praised by Marape.
-William Duma who had made the definite move against his premiership praised him as well.
+William Duma, who had made a definite move against his premiership, praised him as well.